 - And more

-If your doctor has diagnosed foraminal stenosis as the cause of your symptoms, what can you do about it?
+If your physician has diagnosed foraminal stenosis as the cause of your symptoms, what can you do about it?
 You can’t turn back the clock and revert your spinal anatomy to the way it was when you were younger, but that doesn’t mean there aren’t steps you can take to treat the symptoms of this condition.
 In fact, many conservative treatments – like medications, hot/cold therapy, exercise, physical therapy, and others – have proven to be very effective.
 However, some patients turn to surgery after these nonsurgical options fail to provide relief.
 If you haven’t been able to reduce your back pain through conservative methods, contact Laser Spine Institute today to learn more about our safe, effective outpatient procedures that can help you rediscover your life without back and neck pain.